USS Argus (1803): Battle and capture

 Four minutes after the ships exchanged their first broadsides, Allen lost a leg.
 His first lieutenant was also badly wounded, and Argus's rigging was badly cut up.
 Pelican tried to cross Argus's stern to deliver raking fire but Argus's second lieutenant, William Howard Allen (not related to the commanding officer), threw his sails aback to slow the American brig and instead raked Pelican.
 This did not fatally cripple the British vessel, and the two brigs continued to exchange broadsides, with Pelican now to leeward.
 After four more minutes, Argus's rigging was too badly damaged for the Americans to prevent Pelican from crossing Argus's stern and delivering several raking broadsides.

 Finally, three-quarters of an hour after the action began, the two vessels came into contact, Argus's bow against Pelican's quarter.
-As British boarding parties mustered but before they could board Argus, the Americans surrendered.
+British boarding parties mustered, but before they could board Argus the Americans surrendered.

 Unusually for the War of 1812, the American gunnery in this engagement was comparatively ineffective, although Pelican's sides were "filled with grapeshot" and two of Pelican's carronades had been dismounted.
 British gunnery was "at least of the standard which had brought victory in a hundred victories against the French."

 Aftermath

 Pelican and the captured Argus went in to Plymouth, England.
 Allen died there of his wounds a week after the battle.
 He was buried with full military honors.
 The rest of the crew, including sailing master Uriah P. Levy, were held as prisoners of war in England for the duration of the war.

-In 1813, construction commenced for a replacement 18-gun brig Argus at the Washington Naval Yard — but the ship was destroyed in the burning of Washington the following year before it could be launched.
+In 1813, construction commenced for a replacement 18-gun brig Argus at the Washington Naval Yard – but the ship was destroyed in the burning of Washington the following year before it could be launched.